unchiujar/xmonad-config/README.markdown

     echo xmonad >> ~/.xsession
     # Note: this method will start no programs in your new session upon login.
-    # To get a terminal in your next session, press Alt+Shift+Enter.
+    # To get a terminal in your next session, press Meta+Shift+Enter.
     # Logout, login from xdm/kdm/gdm

 ### Starting xmonad from slim